St Thomas' Home for the Friendless and Fallen, Basingstoke, Hampshire

 A number of refuges associated with St Thomas' were subsequently established elsewhere in the county at Southsea, Southampton, Gosport, Guildford, and Aldershot.

 In the 1920s, the Home had financial problems.
 These were exacerbated when the diocese was divided in 1927 and the Home closed in the same year.
 The site was then taken over by the Sisters of Transfiguration and became the Mount Tabor Certified Institution, accommodating females placed there under the terms of the 1913 Mental Deficiency Act.
-In 1947, the premises were sold to the County Education Department and from 1951 to 1985 housed St Thomas's School for the Deaf.
-The site is now occupied by a care home.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.